 Many common dermatologic diseases are thought to be caused by a dysregulation of the skin's immune system.
 These disorders often improve upon exposure to natural sunlight, and in recent years physicians have discovered that ultraviolet light is the source of the sun's therapeutic effects.
 Ultraviolet light appears to block the aberrant immune mechanisms present in patients with particular cutaneous diseases, inducing a temporary or permanent partial or complete remission of symptoms.

 Phototherapy is useful in the treatment of psoriasis, atopic dermatitis, vitiligo, pityriasis rosea, lichen planus, cutaneous T-cell lymphoma (CTCL), and intractable itching.
 Exposure is directed towards the involved area of skin and can include total body, hand and foot or other specialized modalities.
-The University of Connecticut Health Center Department of Dermatology offers a full range of phototherapy treatment modalities including:
+The UConn Health Department of Dermatology offers a full range of phototherapy treatment modalities including:

 - UVB (280-320nm)